Insist on a Completed Credit Application

 So why do many credit grantors shy away from using credit applications?
 Fear.
 Fear that requesting completion of the credit application will result in the loss of a sale.

-With businesses just beginning to recover from the global recession, every sale is critical.
+Considering the volatility of the global economy, every sale is critical.
 And, while making the sale is important, getting paid is what sales is all about.
 This is where utilizing a credit application can make all the difference.

 A well-constructed credit application should be one of the cornerstones of any credit professional’s credit extension policy.
 Properly constructed and executed, it can: